Michael-Kirkpatrick/tm1637-pi-python/README.md

 ## Video Explanation

-If you are interested in a basic tutorial of how the TM1637 operates, as well as how to go about creating your own custom functionality with the device, take a look at the video below.
+If you are interested in a basic tutorial of how I setup the hardware to run the test program, feel free to check out the video below.

-The video also includes visuals of how I setup the Pi and TM1637 to run the test program if you are interested.
+## Custom Display Values